menggf/tsd/README.md

     4. "-i" option is necessay for TSD?
      "-i" option is an optioinal setting, to specifiy the targeted sequences.
 TSD is designed for targeted sequence discovery which allow identifying the genomic structure of targeted sequence.
-Therefore, "-i" is highly recommended for TSD and it has many benefits: (1) reduced the analysis time comsumption; (2) less-redundent output.
+Therefore, "-i" is highly recommended for TSD and it has many benefits: (1) to reduce the analysis time comsumption; (2) less-redundent output.
 (3) good visualization to the output results.

     5.How to mask the homologous regions？